 Alabama Butterfly Atlas

-ID Tip: Undersurface hindwing has a blue patch that is not capped with orange.
+ID Tip: Ventral hindwing has a blue patch that is not capped with orange.
 Bands of white dashes form bars.
 Two sets of tails.

-Egg: Flattened disc-shaped pinkish eggs are deposited on twigs, branches and in bark crevices.
-They are the overwintering stage.
+Egg: Pinkish brown; flattened disc-shaped.
+Deposited on twigs, branches, and in bark crevices.
+The overwintering stage.

-Caterpillar: There are several color forms: creamy white with a green stripe and green blotches; green with a dark brown stripe and yellow lines: light brown with or without lines and dashes.
+Caterpillar: Several color forms: creamy white with a green stripe and green blotches; green with adark brown stripe and yellow lines; light brown with or without lines and dashes.
+Head light brown.
+Slug shaped.

 Banded Hairstreaks fly only once a year and are typically on the wing in early summer.
 Their genus, satyrium, includes several other species that are also univoltine (single-brooded) and share many physical and behavioral traits.
 Bandeds are typically the most common of that group, perhaps because their habitat is so common.

 Male Banded Hairstreaks are commonly encountered along woodland trails and openings where they strategically perch to watch for females.
 They are pugnacious territory-defenders, and their aerial dogfights are legendary.
-Males tirelessly dart and swirl with other encroaching males, and encounters may last several minutes.
-Combatants momentarily separate only to go at each other again.
-They eventually retreat to the same, eye-level perch and resume sentry duty.
-Female Bandeds make themselves scarce (perhaps to avoid the onslaught of amorous males), and are most often discovered at good nectaring sites.
-Early mornings and late afternoons are favorite feeding times.
+Female Bandeds make themselves scarce (perhaps to avoid the onslaught of amorous males) and are most often discovered at good nectaring sites.
+Butterfly Milkweed and Sparkleberry are two nectar sources.
+Early mornings and late afternoons are often feeding times.

 Distribution and Abundance